Solar power in Ukraine

+More distributed solar power in Ukraine is urgently needed to secure electricity in Ukraine, according to the IEA.

-During the 2022 Russian invasion of Ukraine, the Russian invaders destroyed a solar energy plant in Merefa, close to Kharkiv, and they also stole the Tokmak solar energy plant in the Zaporizhia region.
+During the 2022 Russian invasion of Ukraine, the Merefa solar energy plant in the Kharkiv region was destroyed by Russia; damage was also reported at the Tokmak solar energy plant in the Zaporizhia region.
+Solar and wind power in Ukraine could be greatly expanded to meet much of the country’s electricity demand.

 History

 In 1985 there was SPP-5 (SES-5, 5MW), first and last build solar station in Soviet Union near town of Shcholkine in Crimea.
 It was stopped in 1990s and demolished afterwards.

 In 2011, 90% of electricity came from nuclear and coal.
 In order to reduce this, Ukraine adopted a feed-in tariff (FIT) which was one of the highest in the world - UAH 5.0509 (EUR 0.46) per kWh.
-Europe's largest solar park at the time, the 100 MW Perovo Solar Park (Now, Nikopol solor park, Ukraine) was completed at the end of 2011.
-Installations in Ukraine began to boom in 2018 but there remained a doubt that the expansion would be sustainable and the costs and benefits of the rapid development would be spread unequally.
+Europe's largest solar park at the time, the 100 MW Perove Solar Park (now overtaken by Nikopol solar park) was completed at the end of 2011.

-2019 DTEK inaugurated 240 MW solar plant in Ukraine.
+In 2019 DTEK inaugurated 240 MW solar plant in Ukraine.